Claudia Jessie: 2017–present: Rising popularity and breakthrough

-In 2017, she starred as DC Jodie Taylor in series four of Line of Duty on BBC One and Lucy in the Dave sitcom Porters, the latter of which she would return to for its second series.
+In 2017, Jessie starred as DC Jodie Taylor in series four of Line of Duty on BBC One and Lucy in the Dave sitcom Porters, the latter of which she would return to for its second series.
 The following year, she played Amelia Sedley in the ITV miniseries adaptation of William Makepeace Thackeray's Vanity Fair.
 She also made a guest appearance in the Doctor Who episode "Kerblam!" in 2018.

 In 2020, Jessie began playing Eloise, the fifth Bridgerton child, in the Shondaland-produced Netflix period drama Bridgerton, an adaptation of the Regency romance novels by Julia Quinn.
 Jessie appeared in Bali 2002 for Stan and 9Network, an Australian drama about the real life 2002 Bali bombings.
 Jessie portrayed real-life survivor Polly Miller, a newlywed British tourist.
 For her performance, Jessie was nominated for the Logie Award for Most Outstanding Actress.
 In 2023, Jessie narrated the audiobook The Rebound by Leeanne Slade for Audible Original.
 It was voted as one of Audible's best books of 2023.
 In 2025, she played the main role of Maggie Mahon in the Netflix series Toxic Town.

 Personal life

-Jessie lives in Birmingham with her partner Cole Edwards, a casting editor whom she met at her Bridgerton audition.
-She has stated she is a vegan and meditates for at least an hour a day.
-Her aunt introduced her to Nichiren Buddhism, and Jessie has regularly practiced it since she was 17 for her mental health.
+Jessie is a vegan and meditates for at least an hour a day.
+Her aunt introduced her to Nichiren Buddhism with SGI (Soka Gakkai International) and Jessie has regularly practised it since she was 17 for her mental health.
 She has spoken of her experiences with panic attacks and anxiety since childhood, as well as depersonalisation disorder.

 Jessie is a member of the climate activist group Extinction Rebellion and considers herself a fan of George Monbiot.
 She does not use social media.